 Many retirement communities are made up of individually owned homes or condominiums on sprawling properties outside of major metropolitan areas.
 Others, however, allow retirees to pay rent through the sale of a home, retirement plans, and investment proceeds, Johansen says.
 Rental costs can range from less than $2,000 a month for more basic senior living up to around $9,000 a month for exclusive retirement communities on golf courses with top-shelf cuisine.

 In addition to touring lots of communities, Johansen recommends visiting during mealtimes to not only sample the food, but also see the population together and explore whether the vibe feels right.

 And for those who have found their social circle shrinking as they age, retirement communities can make it easier to start making friends again.

 “Senior living brings people back together,” Johansen said.
 “It really does foster those relationships.”

 Hands-On Retirement Planning

 Retirement planning isn’t a set-it-and-forget-it proposition.
-Your plans take thoughtful care and the help of professionals.
+A plan can take thoughtful care and maybe the help of a professional.